How long does it take to charge an electric car with a 7kW charger?

 2. Your electric vehicle’s maximum onboard charging rate

-With the logical thinking of the higher the charging rate, the faster charge, you’d think a 22kW would charge faster than 7kW.
+With the logical thinking of the higher the charging rate, the faster your EV charges, you’d think a 22kW would charge faster than 7kW.
+However, in some cases, that’s entirely incorrect.

-For example, the Tesla Model has a maximum AC charging capacity of 11kW, so even if you were to plug in with a 22kW AC charger, your EV wouldn’t charge any faster than 11kW.
-Moreover, a Nissan Leaf has an onboard charger of 6.6kW, so even if you charged with a 7kW charger, your Nissan Leaf would only charge at 6.6kW.
+For example, the Tesla Model has a maximum AC charging capacity of 11kW.
+So, even if you were to plug your Tesla with a 22kW AC charger, your EV unfortunately wouldn’t charge any faster than 11kW.

 3. State of charge